glacials/twos.dev/src/cold/apple.md

 To Apple, a user is a device first. iCloud exists to synchronize data between multiple devices, but it's just that—synchronization.
-Apps usually wait until the device is plugged in to bother syncing, and you can even sync with a cable (or not at all) instead of iCloud.
+Apps usually wait until the device is plugged in to bother syncing, and you can even still perform a first-class OS-level sync of all your data to another device with a cable instead of iCloud.
+You can also opt to keep everything local.

 Here are some ways these differences are expressed: